nicbarajas/sva-ixd-thesis/_drafts/2015-11-30-crazy-walls-assumptions-thanksgiving.md

 ---
-title: "Assumptions, Crazy Walls, and Thanksgiving"
+title: "Assumptions, Feedback and Thanksgiving"
 summary: "An assignment from class involved us thinking about all the assumptions of our topic area; meanwhile, I also did some in-situ testing over Thanksgiving break."
 ---